Surgery on Anosov flows using bi-contact geometry: Introduction

+The proof of \fullref{cor:4} uses the interaction between the structural stability of an Anosov flow and the flexibility of its underlying bi-contact structure to construct $C^1$ paths of Anosov flows. \\

-Foulon, Hasselblatt and Vaugon furthermore show in \cite{FHV2} that in any Anosov flow for a fixed embedded transverse annulus $C$ with positive preferred direction there is a large enough $q<0$ such that a $(1,q)$-Goodman surgery produces a non Anosov flow.
+Foulon, Hasselblatt and Vaugon furthermore show in \cite{FHV2} that in any Anosov flow for a fixed embedded transverse annulus $C$ with positive preferred direction there is a large enough $q<0$ such that a $(1,q)$-Goodman surgery produces a flow that is not Anosov.
 Let $\phi^t$ be a volume preserving Anosov flow with weak orientable invariant foliations.
 If there is an embedded {\it quasi-transverse} annulus $ C_{-\infty}$ bounded on one side by a Legendrian-transverse knot $K$ and on the other side by a closed orbit $\gamma$ we have the following.

 \begin{maincorollary} There is a nested sequence $\{C_r\}_{r\in \mathbb{Z}^-}$ of transverse annuli with positive preferred direction bounded by $K$ on one side and such that a $(1,r)$-Goodman surgery along $C_r$ yields an Anosov flow.
 Moreover we have \end{maincorollary}